 Get cheaper deals for your fuel

-Yes, it is more homework to try to find cheaper alternatives but the end result speaks by itself.
+Yes, it is more homework to try to find cheaper alternatives but the end result speaks for itself.
 You can also keep up to date with the current fuel prices by subscribing to a special service from “Which?”

-Get your car maintained regularly
+Maintain your car regularly

 Some of the reasons that your MPG might be high could be related to a mechanical fault, which should be addressed immediately.
-Since you might not only be facing a high MPG but also a complete breakdown.
+After all, you might not only be facing a high MPG but also a complete breakdown.
 Usually, a regular simple maintenance would do the trick.
 You can find out more in our vehicle inspection section but for now here are some points to consider:

-- Servicing the engine – The engine must be serviced regularly (according to the manufacturer’s schedule) to maintain its efficiency.
+- Servicing the engine – The engine must be serviced regularly (according to the manufacturer’s schedule) to maintain efficiency.